lucapette/lucapette.github.com/_drafts/a-few-words-about-hiring.markdown

 - What's your opinion about automated tests?
 - Do you care more about a specific way of testing things?
 (Like unit vs integration tests)
 - Why/When would you TDD?
-Why would you?
 - When do you think it's a good idea to rewrite a piece of software?
 - What do you like/dislike about technology X?